Brent Works is a no cost service providing job and apprenticeship opportunities for local people, across a range of sectors, including construction.

 Apprenticeship mailing list

-If you are age 18-24 and looking for an apprenticeship, sign up to the Brent Works apprenticeship mailing list and be the first to hear of new vacancies.
+If you are aged 16 or over and looking for an apprenticeship, sign up to the Brent Works apprenticeship mailing list and be the first to hear of new vacancies.

 To arrange an initial meeting to discuss your vacancies, you can meet the team and have an initial one-to-one meeting with an advisor by contacting us at Brent Civic Centre.